ZTE plans to roll out 4G handphones in Q2 2012

-HONG KONG ZTE Corp (0763.HK)(000063.SZ), the world's No.5 cell phone maker, plans to launch 4G (fourth generation) handsets in the second quarter of 2012, aiming to grab more market share by expanding its product range, a senior executive said.
+HONG KONG, Sept 23 ZTE Corp (0763.HK)(000063.SZ), the world's No.5 cell phone maker, plans to launch 4G (fourth generation) handsets in the second quarter of 2012, aiming to grab more market share by expanding its product range, a senior executive said.

 The Shenzhen-based company shipped 35 million handsets in the first half, on track to achieve its target of 80 million units for the year, which would be a third higher than last year, it said earlier this year.